gomex/gomex.me/content/post/supervisord-en.md

 stderr_events_enabled = true
 ```

 Informs that the standard output or error will issue an event, which will be captured by the **eventlisterner** previously configured in that article.
 In this case the **eventlisterner** will sent to the stdout and stderr of the supervisor, with due prefix, based on the best practices of log in container.
-Remember that logs sent to these outputs are automatically managed by the container tool in question.
+Remember that logs sent to these outputs are automatically managed by the container tool.

 ## Log management